A Bayesian Network View on Acoustic Model-Based Techniques for Robust Speech Recognition: Introduction

 \section{Introduction}

-Robust automatic speech recognition (ASR) still represents a challenging research topic.
-The underlying obstacle, namely the mismatch of test and training data, can be tackled by enhancing the observed speech signals or features in order to meet the usually {\em clean} training conditions or by compensating for the {\em distorted} test conditions in the acoustic model of the ASR system.
+Robust \asr still represents a challenging research topic.
+The main obstacle, namely the mismatch of test and training data, can be tackled by enhancing the observed speech signals or features in order to meet the training conditions or by compensating for the distorted test conditions in the acoustic model of the \asr system.

-Methods that modify the acoustic model are in general termed as {\em (acoustic) model-based} or {\em model compensation} approaches and comprise inter alia the following sub-categories: So-called {\em model adaptation} techniques mostly update the parameters of the acoustic model, i.e., of the hidden Markov models (HMMs), prior to the recognition of a set of observed feature vectors.
-In contrast, {\em decoder-based} approaches re-adapt the HMM parameters for each observed feature vector.
-The most common decoder-based approaches are {\em missing feature} and {\em uncertainty decoding} that incorporate additional time-varying uncertainty information into the evaluation of HMMs' probability density functions (pdfs).
+Methods that modify the acoustic model are in general termed {\em (acoustic) model-based} or {\em model compensation} approaches and comprise inter alia the following sub-categories: So-called {\em model adaptation} techniques mostly update the parameters of the acoustic model, i.e., of the \hmms, prior to the decoding of a set of observed feature vectors.
+In contrast, {\em decoder-based} approaches re-adapt the \hmm parameters for each observed feature vector.
+The most common decoder-based approaches are {\em missing feature} and {\em uncertainty decoding} that incorporate additional time-varying uncertainty information into the evaluation of the \hmms' probability density functions (pdfs).

-Various model compensation techniques exhibit two (more or less) distinct steps that can occur interchangeably: First, the compensation parameters need to be estimated and, second, the actual compensation rule is applied to the acoustic model.
-The compensation rules can often be motivated based on an observation model that relates the clean and distorted feature vectors.
+Various model compensation techniques exhibit two (more or less) distinct steps that are taken interchangeably: First, the compensation parameters need to be estimated and, second, the actual compensation rule is applied to the acoustic model.
+The compensation rules can often be motivated based on an observation model that relates the clean and distorted feature vectors, e.g., in the \logmel or the \mfcc domain.